 Step 3: Evaluate and Prioritize Every Risk

-Additionally, you should figure out your risk profile — that is, your risk appetite and risk tolerance.
-Some organizations are comfortable running a lot of risks; others want their risk exposure as close to zero as possible.
+Additionally, you should figure out your risk profile: your risk appetite and risk tolerance.
+Some organizations are comfortable running many risks; others want their risk exposure to zero.

 Step 4: Treat Your Risks